CodeCompanion Integration

 tool, it shows a confirm dialog with tool name, server name and arguments.

-to automatically approve MCP tool calls without user confirmation.
+to automatically approve all MCP tool calls without user confirmation:

 require("mcphub").setup({